-Reconsider travel to Ethiopia, including Addis Ababa, due to ongoing civil unrest and the threat of terrorist attack.
-If you do travel, maintain heightened vigilance.
+Reconsider your need to travel to Ethiopia, including Addis Ababa, due to ongoing civil unrest and the threat of terrorist attack.
+Maintain heightened vigilance at all times.

 - Recent grenade attacks in Gondar and Bahir Dar highlight the ongoing security instability in the Amhara region.
 On 29 April 2017, a grenade was thrown at the entrance to a concert hall at Merkel Square in Bahir Dar.
 On 24 April, a grenade attack at Lodge du Chateau, injured a number of people, including one foreigner.
 See Safety and security.

 A State of Emergency remains in place until August 2017 in response to protests and unrest in the Oromia and Amhara regions.
 Some restrictions were lifted in March 2017.
-Lifted measures include provision for arbitrary arrests, some curfews and restrictions on media reporting.
+These include provision for arbitrary arrests, some curfews and restrictions on media reporting.
 Monitor the media for details on the application of the State of Emergency.
-Failure to comply with State of Emergency measures could lead to arrest.
+Failure to comply with State of Emergency measures can lead to arrest.
 Follow local authorities' instructions.
 Carry identification.
 Avoid all large gatherings and protests.

 - Due to the uncertain security situation, officials at the Australian Embassy have been advised against private travel to

 Agew Awi, Bahir Dar, East Gojjam, West Gojjam, North Gondar and South Gondar zones in Amhara region until further notice.
 See